jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 (lightweight web server)

-So, JavaScript and all technologies that is mainly for the browser is considered frontend.
+So, JavaScript and all technologies that are mainly for the browser are considered front-end.

 ## Back-End Dev
-If your code is directly talking to a server or directly manipulates a database, that is considered backend.
+If your code is directly talking to a server or directly manipulates a database, that is considered back-end.
 It resides on the server side.

 When a page is requested, say, a PHP code